adhile/product-compare/README.md

  -- find matching products from database based on given id's --result include product id,product name,price and rating(1-5)

- 3. *product search added*
+ 3. *ad search *
-   --search a keyword ,it will show the adds matching with keyword entered.
+   --search a keyword ,it will show the ads matching with keyword entered.